Ryan Reid (baseball)

 Ryan Allen Reid (born April 24, 1985) is an American former professional baseball pitcher.
-He played in the Major League Baseball (MLB).
-Reid played for the Tampa Bay Rays, Pittsburgh Pirates, and the New York Mets.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates in 2013.
 Mainly, Reid worked as a relief pitcher for these major teams.

 Early life and amateur career

 Reid was born and raised in Portland, Maine.
 He played baseball at Deering High School with fellow future Major League Baseball player Ryan Flaherty.
 Reid played college baseball at James Madison University for the Dukes.
 In 2006, he set a school record with 124 strikeouts in a season, beating the record set by Scott Forster 22 years earlier by a margin of 19.

 Career

 Tampa Bay Rays

-The Tampa Bay Devil Rays drafted Reid in the 7th round of the 2006 MLB Draft.
-After nine seasons with the Rays, Reid became a free agent.
+The Tampa Bay Devil Rays drafted Reid in the seventh round (199th overall) of the 2006 Major League Baseball draft.
+After seven seasons with the Rays, Reid became a free agent.

 Pittsburgh Pirates

-The Pirates signed Reid to a minor league contract after the 2012 season with an invitation to spring training as a non-roster player.
+The Pittsburgh Pirates signed Reid to a minor league contract after the 2012 season with an invitation to spring training as a non-roster player.
 He started the 2013 season with the Triple-A Indianapolis Indians.
 The Pirates promoted Reid to the major leagues on June 3, 2013, and he made his major league debut that day.
 Over the course of seven games From June 3 through July 4 that season, Reid pitched 11 innings for the Pirates.
 These would prove to be the only 11 innings of Reid’s major league career.
 He was optioned back to Indianapolis on July 7 when A. J. Burnett returned from the disabled list.

-He returned to the Pirates on Aug 19.

-Reid was designated for assignment by the Pirates on December 13, 2013.
+Reid was designated for assignment by the Pirates on December 13, 2013, following the signings of Edinson Vólquez and Clint Barmes.